 H1B Visa for Temporary Workers

-In order to qualify for an H-1b visa the employee must have at least a Bachelor’s degree or its equivalent, and the field of study must be related to the job being offered.
+The employee must have at least a Bachelor’s degree or its equivalent, and the field of study must be related to the job being offered.
 The job offered must usually require at least a Bachelor’s degree or higher.

 You must plan well in advance.
 The H-1B filing season opens each year in the first week of April.
 There is a cap on the number of visas available.
 Most years, that cap is reached in the first week of the filing season, and petitions are selected by computer lottery.
 If your petition “wins” the lottery, the worker will be allowed to start work on October 1.
 If your employee is already working for you, that employee will need to be in work authorized status and remain that way up until he can start working on the H-1B visa.